-There’s a few reasons for their increasing popularity.
+There are a few reasons for their increasing popularity.

 Short scale guitars are also more comfortable to play for many guitarists, especially those with small hands.
 They are also well suited to fingerstyle guitar which is also enjoying a resurgence.

-In the following section we’ll discuss why and how short scale lengths affect playability and why they are preferred by some along with the impact a shorter scale may have on tone.
+In the following section, we’ll discuss why and how short scale lengths affect playability and why they are preferred by some along with the impact a shorter scale may have on tone.